 Melbourne is the first place we visited when we arrived in Australia and we had a great impression immediately.
 When we drove from the airport to our Airbnb “home” we were struck by the amazing skyline.
-One week in this city showed that it’s looks aren’t deceiving.
-Melbourne has it all; from skyscrapers to botanical gardens, and from fine dining restaurants to small breakfast bars.
-You won’t be bored when you’re in Melbourne; enough things to do and enough things to see.
+One week in this city showed that its looks aren’t deceiving.
+Melbourne has it all.
+From skyscrapers to botanical gardens, and from fine dining restaurants to small breakfast bars.
+There are a lot of fun activities to do in Melbourne as well.
+Melbourne is also considered to be the most liveable city in the world… Use this small guide to Melbourne for some tips for your visit.